SiderealDay/AutoHotKey/README.md

 # Hold Macros

-Hold-down AHK macros work like a kitchen blender: you hold down a key to activate the AHK macro; you release the key to deactivate the AHK macro.
+AHK Hold-down macros work like a kitchen blender: you hold down a key to activate the macro; you release that key to deactivate the macro.

 <br/>